 How to get to Kefalonia: An airport – it has an airport!
 You can fly directly to Kefalonia from 12 UK cities, including Edinburgh, Manchester and London.

 Supposedly picked by St. John as the place to pen the Book of Revelation, the caves of Patmos are a UNESCO World Heritage Site worth taking a peek at.
 Roam the island’s volcanic hills and swim in the azure waters – it’s the perfect spot to escape the usual package tours.
 The only thing likely to disrupt your peace and quiet are church and goat bells.

 How to get to Patmos: The closest airports to Patmos are Leros and Kos.
 We’d suggest flying directly to Kos, before catching one of the daily ferries.

 Oh hai Hydra!
 This Saronic Gulf Island makes a great day trip from Athens – it’s only one and a half hours by catamaran – but there’s plenty here to keep you occupied for longer.
-Hit up Hydra’s Cathedral and musuem, or visit one of the many local art galleries and jewellery shops.
-While away the afternoon in a traditional taverna in Kamini, a small village that boast a pretty pebble beach.
+Hit up Hydra’s Cathedral and museum, or visit one of the many local art galleries and jewellery shops.
+While away the afternoon in a traditional taverna in Kamini, a small village that boasts a pretty pebble beach.
 Local favourite, Pirofani restaurant, has been serving up souvlaki (kebabs) here for over 20 years.
 Stopping by Athens?
 Make it into a day trip with this guide 👉 8 top things to do in Athens

 How to get to Hydra: You guessed it – there is no airport on Hydra.
 Your best bet is to fly to Athens, then set sail across the sea.